 This does not matter as much for conversion, but what we had before was pretty miserably done.
 Just a big phat photo of Lauren and I on the homepage… It was pretty lame.

 We wanted something that looked more professional (and like we knew a thing or two about what we were doing…).

 We now have additional opt-ins, products, and killer navigation that will hopefully inspire readers to visit more articles.

 - Much better mobile experience

 80%-90% of Pinterest traffic comes in as mobile visitors.
 This is KEY if you’re planning to get any traffic a la Pinterest.
 Our website looks sooooo much better on mobile.

-This better mobile experience has to also be attributed to the 2x-3x opt in rate we are operating at.
+This better mobile experience has also to be attributed to the 2x-3x opt-in rate we are operating at.
 This will lead to more followers, sales, and everything in between.

-In the last income report I whined for awhile about the difficulty of launching a quality supplement in the eCommerce space.
-Well all of those headaches are finally paying off.
+In the last income report, I whined for awhile about the difficulty of launching a quality supplement in the eCommerce space.
+Well, all of those headaches are finally paying off.
 Check out the page here: Gut14.com

 It’s sexy, it’s clean, and it’s ready to be sold!
 We will not do an official launch to our list until we tighten things up a bit and work out the kinks.